realgenekim/closed-record/README.md

 **This idea is antithetical to Rich Hickey and the Clojure ethos.**

-As Rich Hickey said in his "Spec-ulation" 2016 Clojure/conj talk: "Spec is about what you could do right now.
+As Rich Hickey said in his "Spec-ulation" 2016 Clojure/conj talk: "Spec is about what you can do right now.
 It's not about what you can't do."

-When I mentioned this idea in the #ai-assisted-coding channel, Alex Miller (Clojure team) response was: *"This is the worst thread I've ever read ever :)"* 😂
+When I mentioned this approach of solving the the problem in the #ai-assisted-coding channel, Alex Miller (Clojure team) response was: *"This is the worst thread I've ever read ever :)"* 😂

-But hey, if you can [implement monads and optionals](https://github.com/funcool/cats) in Clojure, we can do this too.
+But hey, if you can [implement monads and optionals](https://github.com/funcool/cats) in Clojure, I can do this, too.

+Goals:

+1. **Fail fast** - Detect invalid keys at the point of access
+2. **Fail loud** - Show errors that both humans and LLMs can see
+3. **Fail informatively** - Show what was tried and what's valid

-I am in awe of the power of the Clojure language.
-It can enable and accommodate this type of use case—even when it goes against the grain of open maps and dynamic typing—is a source of awe and amazement.
+In many ways, this exercise is a testament to the power of the Clojure language.
+I'm amazed that it can enable and accommodate this type of use case—even when it goes against the grain of open maps and dynamic typing.

-**Fair warning**: Use at your own risk.
-You're trading Clojure's beautiful flexibility for compile-time-like safety.
-But when typos cause silent nil bugs, or when working with LLMs that hallucinate `:user_id` when you meant `:user-id`, sometimes strictness is practical. 🤷
+Just as the fantastic [guardrails](https://github.com/fulcrologic/guardrails) does, you trade in some of Clojure's flexibility for additinal runtime safety.
+This is especially helpful when typos cause silent nil bugs, or when working with LLMs, where it hallucinates `:user_id` when you meant `:user-id`.
 ---

 ## The Problem